Why AI tools for project management matter in 2026

 What are AI tools for project management?

 AI tools for project management are software products that use large language models and agentic systems to help teams plan, coordinate, and execute work.
-Unlike traditional PM tools (Jira, Asana, Trello), AI-native tools take action on behalf of the team — capturing decisions, drafting status updates, surfacing blockers, and running multi-step workflows — instead of just storing information.
+Where traditional PM tools like Jira, Asana, and Trello mostly store information, AI-native tools take action on the team's behalf: capturing decisions, drafting status updates, surfacing blockers, and running multi-step workflows.

 Can AI replace a project manager?